 - Increased fuel efficiency of the working muscles

 According to the American Heart Association, the capacity of an individual's cardiorespiratory fitness has been viewed as the best indicator of a person's overall health.
-The intensity at which one trains is arguably one of the most critical components when it comes to prescribing exercise in order to improve fitness (Wolpern, Burgos, Janot, & Dalleck, 2015).
+The intensity at which one trains is arguably one of the most critical components when it comes to prescribing exercise in order to improve cardio-respiratory fitness (Wolpern, Burgos, Janot, & Dalleck, 2015).

 What is VO2Max, VT1, and VT2?

-VO2 max refers to the maximum volume of oxygen an athlete’s body can use during exercise.
-It is the maximum capacity of the body to breathe in, transport, and use oxygen during exercise (work) and reflects a person’s cardiorespiratory fitness.
-A deconditioned athlete has a lower VO2 max than someone who is conditioned.
-As an athlete becomes more conditioned, their VO2 max will increase.
-Before reaching VO2 max, an athlete will go through the first ventilatory threshold (VT1) and the second ventilatory threshold (VT2).
+At VO2max the athlete is at a 9 out of 10 on the perceived effort level scale.
+It is the maximum capacity of the body to breathe in, transport, and use oxygen during exercise (work) and reflects a person’s overall cardiorespiratory fitness.
+A deconditioned athlete has a lower VO2max than someone who is conditioned.
+As an athlete becomes more conditioned, their VO2max will increase.
+Before reaching VO2max, an athlete will traverse their two "Metabolic Thresholds": first ventilatory threshold (VT1) and the second ventilatory threshold (VT2).

 What is Max Heart Rate?